The PDSA exists to care for the pets of people in need.

 A peach form will need to be completed, a postal order of £7.50 payable to the PDSA will need to be provided, as well as proof of receipt of the benefits stated above.
 Special requests CANNOT be made for treatments costing below £25.

-The maximum amount you could receive from a Special Request is £150 only.
-Clients will have to pay towards the treatment received.
+The maximum amount you could receive from a Special Request is only £150.
+Clients will therefore HAVE to pay towards the treatment received.

 Once the PDSA has received the Special Request, you will be a registered PDSA PetAid client.